qaalabs/DE5M4/trainer/day1-ex4.md

    - Possible answer: After just one month with the first minimal viable product

 3. "How does this approach handle changing requirements?"
-   - Possible answer: Each sprint provides an opportunity to reprioritize based on new information
+   - Possible answer: Each sprint provides an opportunity to reprioritise based on new information

 4. "What happens if the project funding gets cut after 3 months?"
-   - Possible answer: The organization still has a working product with core functionality, rather than an incomplete system with no deployable components
+   - Possible answer: The organisation still has a working product with core functionality, rather than an incomplete system with no deployable components

 ### Visual Representation: